ExeClim/Isca/docs/source/modules/idealised_moist_phys.rst

 |``do_ras``         |If true, use the relaxed Arakawa Schubert convection scheme.|``False``|
 +-------------------+------------------------------------------------------------+---------+

 If multiple flags are set as True, or all are False, an error will be raised.
-This method exists for compatability with configurations pre-dating method 1.
+This method exists for compatibility with configurations pre-dating method 1.
 Method 1 is preferred for new model configurations.

 Humidity calculation options
 """"""""""""""""""""""""""""